Western Desert campaign: Greece

 A week after the Italian surrender at Beda Fomm, the Defence Committee in London ordered Cyrenaica held with the minimum of forces and all spare troops sent to Greece.
 In the Western Desert Force (now XIII Corps), the 6th Australian Division was fully equipped and had few losses to replace.
 The 7th Armoured Division had been operating for eight months, had worn out its mechanical equipment and had withdrawn to refit.
 Two regiments of the 2nd Armoured Division with the WDF were also worn out, which left the division with only four tank regiments.
 The 6th Australian Division went to Greece in March with an armoured brigade group of the 2nd Armoured Division; the remainder of the division and the new 9th Australian Division, minus two brigades and most of its transport, was sent to Greece and was replaced by two under-equipped brigades of the 7th Australian Division.
 The division took over in Cyrenaica, on the assumption that the Italians could not begin a counter-offensive until May, even with German reinforcements.

 In early 1941, after the big British and Commonwealth victory in Cyrenaica, the military position was soon reversed.
 The best-equipped units in XIII Corps went to Greece as part of Operation Lustre in the Battle of Greece.
 Adolf Hitler responded to the Italian disaster with Directive 22 (11 January) ordering Unternehmen Sonnenblume (Operation Sunflower), the deployment of a new Afrika Korps (DAK) to Libya, as a Sperrverband (barrier detachment).
 The DAK had fresh troops with better tanks, equipment and air support and was led by General Erwin Rommel, who had enjoyed great success in the Battle of France.
-The Axis force raided and quickly defeated the British at El Agheila on 24 March and at Mersa el Brega on 31 March, exploited the success and by 15 April, had pushed the British back to the border at Sollum and besieged Tobruk.
+The Axis force raided and quickly defeated the British at El Agheila on 24 March and at Marsa el Brega on 31 March, exploited the success and by 15 April, had pushed the British back to the border at Sollum and besieged Tobruk.
 The new commander of XIII Corps (now HQ Cyrenaica Command) Lieutenant-General Philip Neame, O'Connor and Major-General Michael Gambier-Parry, commander of the 2nd Armoured Division were captured.
 The Western Desert Force HQ took over under Lieutenant-General Noel Beresford-Peirse, who had been recalled from East Africa.
 Apart from an armoured brigade group of the 2nd Armoured Division, which had been withdrawn for the Greek campaign, the rest of the division had been destroyed.
 Several Axis attempts to seize Tobruk failed and the front line settled on the Egyptian border.